 This section explains why each of these strategies is important.

 Limiting the number of places that sell alcohol

 The more alcohol outlets in an area, the more hazardous drinking occurs, and therefore more harm.

-When a community has a high number of places that sell alcohol (licensed premises), it is more likely that community will experience alcohol-related harms such as violence, assaults, drink driving, child maltreatment, and heavy drinking among adolescents.
+When a community has a high number of places that sell alcohol (licensed premises), it is more likely that community will experience alcohol-related harms such as violence, assaults, drink driving, child maltreatment, self-reported harm and heavy drinking among adolescents and university students.

 Competition is high when there are many places that sell alcohol.
 This means that they stay open for longer to catch every sale and reduce their prices.
 Low prices are linked to higher alcohol harm.